mklymslt/intunemapscore/README.md

 More detail:

 Logpush events for the Device UUID check are sent to a Worker.

-Worker then :
+Worker :

 1. creates/updates a map of Cloudflare [DeviceID : Intune deviceid] stored in KV
 2. requests compliance.State from Graph API for a device id